-DAYMAKERS SETUP AND TUTORIALS
+DAYMAKERS SETUP INSTRUCTIONS

 Congratulations!
 You have received your Daymakers!
 Before using, please read through the following online instructions.
 It is highly recommended to check the fitment with the skis and boots that will be used prior to the day of use.

 To begin setup, you will need your Daymakers, boots, skis and a suitable work environment.

 It is recommended to complete setup and confirm the size of one Daymaker, and then build the second to match.